DataResponsibly/Virny/docs/examples/Multiple_Models_Interface_Use_Case.md

-## Group Metrics Composition
+## Disparity Metric Composition

-**Metrics Composer** is responsible for this second stage of the model audit.
-Currently, it computes our custom group fairness and stability metrics, but extending it for new group metrics is very simple.
-We noticed that more and more group metrics have appeared during the last decade, but most of them are based on the same subgroup metrics.
-Hence, such a separation of subgroup and group metrics computation allows one to experiment with different combinations of subgroup metrics and avoid subgroup metrics recomputation for a new set of grouped metrics.
+To compose disparity metrics, the Metric Composer should be applied. **Metric Composer** is responsible for the second stage of the model audit.
+Currently, it computes our custom error disparity, stability disparity, and uncertainty disparity metrics, but extending it for new disparity metrics is very simple.
+We noticed that more and more disparity metrics have appeared during the last decade, but most of them are based on the same group specific metrics.
+Hence, such a separation of group specific and disparity metrics computation allows us to experiment with different combinations of group specific metrics and avoid group metrics recomputation for a new set of disparity metrics.

 ```python